whoiseatingallmypasta/PastaAI/README.md

 the values of each of these variables to "tune" the AI

-(Potentially we can run a number of these in parallel and have them "fight" eachother, and do a genetic protocol to decide the better tuning parameters)
+(Potentially we can run a number of these in parallel and have them "fight" eachother, to decide the better tuning parameters)

 	#List of Hueristic Scores to code: